Optimal General Matchings: Structure and properties of a basic canonical path

 \begin{lemma} Let $\S$ be a basic path with distinct endpoints.
-If $\S$ contains a cycle $C$ incident to both endpoints then one of those endpoints is odd and the other is even. \end{lemma} \dowod The proof will be by contradiction.
+If $\S$ contains a cycle $C$ incident to both endpoints then one of those endpoints is odd and the other is even. \end{lemma} \begin{proof} The proof will be by contradiction.
 Let us assume that either both endpoints are odd or both are even.
 In the first case if $w(C) \leq 0$ then $\S \setminus C$ is a canonical path such that $w(\S\setminus C) \geq w(\S)$.
 Otherwise we split $C$ into two paths connecting endpoints of $\S$.
 As $C$ has positive weight, one of those paths also has positive weight and it is a canonical path.
-Case when both endpoints are even is similar. \koniec
+The case when both endpoints are even is similar. \end{proof}

-\begin{lemma} Let $\S$ be a basic path, such that its endpoints are the same vertex (so metapath from definition of canonical path is empty and $\S$ is a collection of cycles).
+\begin{lemma} Let $\S$ be a basic path with one endpoint (so the meta-path from the definition of a canonical path is empty and $\S$ is a collection of cycles).
 Let $v$ be the endpoint of $\S$.
-Then $\S$ is either (a) a single meta-cycle or (b) $v$ allows degrees $\{0,1,3,\dots,d_{\S}(v) - 1, d_{\S}(v)\}$. \end{lemma} \dowod Assume that $v$ allows an even degree $2k$, such that $0<k<\frac{d_{\S}(v)}{2}$.
+Then $\S$ is either (a) a single meta-cycle or (b) $\{0,1,3,\dots,d_{\S}(v) - 1, d_{\S}(v)\} \subseteq B(v)$. \end{lemma} \begin{proof} Assume that for some $0<k<\frac{d_{\S}(v)}{2}$ $2k\in B(v)$.
 Then let $\S'$ be $k$ cycles of $\S$ of greatest weight.
 If all of these cycles have positive weight then $\S'$ has positive weight.
-Otherwise all excluded cycles have nonpositive weight, so $w(\S') > w(\S)$. \koniec
+Otherwise all excluded cycles have non-positive weight, so $w(\S') > w(\S)$. \end{proof}

 \begin{lemma} Let $\S$ be a basic path with distinct endpoints.
 Let $u,v$ be endpoints of $\S$.
-If $v$ is even then all cycles incident to $v$ but not to $u$ have nonpositive weight.
-If $v$ is odd then all cycles incident to $v$ but not to $u$ have positive weight. \end{lemma} \dowod Let $v$ be an even endpoint, and $C$ a cycle incident only to $v$.
+If $v$ is even then all cycles incident to $v$ but not to $u$ have non-positive weight.
+If $v$ is odd then all cycles incident to $v$ but not to $u$ have positive weight. \end{lemma} \begin{proof} Let $v$ be an even endpoint, and $C$ a cycle incident only to $v$.
 Then if $w(C) > 0$ then $C$ is a canonical path of positive weight, which means that $\S$ is not a basic path.

-Similarly if $v$ is an odd endpoint, then we can remove any incident cycles of nonpositive weight. \koniec
+Similarly if $v$ is an odd endpoint, then we can remove any incident cycles of non-positive weight. \end{proof}

 We summarize those lemmas in the following Corollary.
 We will often implicitly refer to this Corollary in the proof of Lemma \ref{podst}.

 \begin{corollary} Let $\S$ be a basic canonical path with endpoints $u$ and $v$.
 Then: \begin{itemize} \item For every vertex $w$ which is not an endpoint of $\S$, $B(w)$ contains $0, 2, \dots, d_S(w)$; \item If $u\neq v$ and $u$ is an odd endpoint, then $B(u)$ contains $0, 1, 3, \dots, d_S(u)$.
 If $u$ is an even endpoint, then $B(u)$ contains $0, 2, \dots, d_S(u)-1, d_S(u)$; \item If $u=v$, then either $\S$ is a single meta-cycle and $B(u)$ contains $0,2$ or $B(u)$ contains $0,1,3,\dots, d_S(u)-1, d_S(u)$; \item If $u \neq v$ and $u$ is odd, then any cycle incident only to $u$ is positive.
 If $u$ is even, then any cycle incident only to $u$ is non-positive; \item If $u \neq v$ and $\S$ contains a cycle $C$ incident to both $u$ and $v$, then $u$ is odd and $v$ is even. \end{itemize} \end{corollary}